Cool-Sqaud/Backend_WIA/README.md

 When all that is done, you should be completely ready to serve the application

 ## Installing passport
-Make sure the previous 2 steps are complete (and u have updated the dependecies to the last version with `composer update`)
+Make sure the previous 2 steps are complete (and u have updated the dependecies to the lastest version with `composer update`)

-If you havn't yet, migrate the necessary tables to the database with `php artisan migrate` If that's done you can install passport: `php artisan passport:install` The terminal or commandprompt, whatever you are using, should print out the following:
+If you havn't yet, migrate the necessary tables to the database with `php artisan migrate`< /br>
+If that's done you can install passport: `php artisan passport:install`< /br>
+The terminal or commandprompt, whatever you are using, should print out the following:
 ```
 Encryption keys generated successfully.